• Skip to main content

 • Nutrition.
 Make sure they are eating a balanced and healthy diet.

-• Laugh a lot, it is medicine for the soul.
+• Laugh a lot; it is medicine for the soul.

-• Identify and manage the triggers.
+• Identify and manage their triggers.

 • Find online resources to help deal with stress and depression-like gozen.com.